bakhyt/kazakh-extrinsic-plagiarism-detection/README.md

 # Kazakh Extrinsic Plagiarism Detection

 This project develops **extrinsic plagiarism detection methods** tailored specifically for the Kazakh language.
-We created a comprehensive labeled dataset, trained and benchmarked various machine learning models (including XLM-RoBERTa), and evaluated their effectiveness.
+We created a comprehensive labeled dataset, trained and tested machine learning model (XLM-RoBERTa), and evaluated their effectiveness.

 ## Project Goals: